Fuel spill clean-up

 Enhancing monitoring of the foundations to identify and reduce risks

 - Satellite monitoring of permafrost-based industrial structures — real-time control of supporting posts deformation and soil temperature

 - Design and roll-out of real time foundations monitoring system (in progress, by the-end of 2023)

-- Reproduction of aquatic bio-resources, including the release of juvenile fish into water bodies to preserve rare fish species, and the construction of three fish breeding plants
+- Reproduction of aquatic bio-resources, including the release of juvenile fish into water bodies to preserve rare fish species; a project to build three fish breeding plants is under consideration

 - Biodiversity conservation — a programme to preserve local rare species and their habitat